 He moved to the University of Wisconsin-Milwaukee in 2008, where he was an associate professor of Electrical Engineering and Computer Science, before joining The University of New Mexico in 2014.
 He was a recipient of an Early Career Development (CAREER) Award from the National Science Foundation in 2013.

 More recently, Mafi is a Co-PI for a project awarded $7.5 million over a five year period, announced by the US Department of Defense in April 2016.
 Distinguished Professor Mansoor Sheik-Bahae (Physics & Astronomy) is the Principal Investigator for the project, "Multi-disciplinary Approach to Radiation Balanced Lasers” (MARBLE).
 The MARBLE project is a collaborative effort between the team at the University of New Mexico and scientists at the Los Alamos National Labs (LANL), Johns Hopkins University, the University of Washington and the University of Notre Dame.
 The DoD’s Multidisciplinary University Research Initiative program (MURI) is a highly competitive program that awards carefully chosen multidisciplinary research.

 “I am deeply honored and humbled by the support of the UNM administration, CHTM faculty, staff, and students and the opportunity to lead this world class research center in the interim,” said Mafi.
 “I look forward to working with UNM administration, deans, department chairs, and other center directors to ensure that CHTM retains its core strengths and can expand into new research areas.”

-He replaces Sanjay Krishna, who has served as the director of CHTM since 2013.
-Krishna was recruited by The Ohio State University and accepted an endowed chair position in the Electrical and Computer Engineering department.
-A competitive search for the permanent position is planned for later this year.
+He replaces Sanjay Krishna, who served as the director of CHTM from 2013 until July 2016.
+Krishna accepted an endowed chair position in the Electrical and Computer Engineering department at The Ohio State University.
+A competitive search for the permanent position is planned.